gorenje/millieons.org/t/dog_fish_part_5.md

 Dog: You mean since humans weren't initially asked, they bare no responsibility for their actions?
 Meaning that since humans have been forced to take on life, they have automagically devolve their responsibility and hence have no liability for the planet?

 Fish: Right.
-Who made them responsible for looking after the place if they weren't asked in which epoch would they like to be born in, to who they would like to be born with and what the general outlook of the place would be.
+Who made them responsible for looking after the place if they weren't asked in which epoch would they like to be born in, to whom they would like to be born and what the general outlook of the place would be.

-Dog: But isn't here the problem that if everyone had a choice, would anyone have said "ok, I am in" or wouldn't the majority just said no?
+Dog: But isn't here the problem that if everyone had a choice, wouldn't the majority just said no?

 Fish: You shouldn't be so pessimistic!
 Of course there would have quite a few opportunists who enjoy nothing better than accumulating all the best resources for themselves.